ralyodio/bmr/README.md

 Bmr, pronounced "beamer", is a Bitmessage client written in [node.js](http://nodejs.org) using the [node-webkit](https://github.com/rogerwang/node-webkit/) desktop application framework.
 It is a self-contained Bitmessage client for reading messages that you can run on your desktop and connect to your Bitmessage server.

+Bmr is available for Linux, Mac and Windows desktops.

-### Official Distributions
+### Official Releases

-Bmr is in active development: [Bmr-v0.0.1-alpha](https://github.com/chovy/bmr/releases/tag/0.0.1)
+Bmr is in active development: [Bmr-v0.0.1-alpha](https://github.com/chovy/bmr/releases/tag/0.0.1) is the current release version.

 Download, unzip and double-click on "Bmr" app.